raghavsikaria/raghavsikaria.github.io/_posts/2020-05-31-portfolio-allocation-and-efficient-frontier-generation.markdown

 ### NIFTYBANK Index Stocks - Daily Lognormalized Returns

-We can achieve this by simply taking log of change of price at intervals of 1 day.
+We can find out about the daily returns of all constituents by simply taking log of change of price at intervals of 1 day.

 ~~~ python
 df_log_daily_return = pd.DataFrame(index=df.index)